<img src="https://secure.feel2echo.com/260207.png" style="display:none;">

 Raw Material

-Atlas Pressed Metals works with our customers to understand the component’s application and requirements, because in our experience, a cooperative approach in material selection is best.
-We will strive for a cost effective material solution that still meets all performance requirements.
+At Atlas Pressed Metals, we work closely with our customers to understand the component’s application and requirements.
+Through our cooperative approach in material selection, we strive to provide cost-effective material solutions that meet all performance requirements.

 Compaction

-The compaction process is the first step in creating a PM component.
-During compaction the raw material (a fine particulate metal powder) is fed into a tool cavity and pressed to near finished geometry.
-Because the density of the compacted part will be higher than the density of the powder, the powder will fill a volume that is approximately twice the volume of the compacted part.
+The compaction process is the initial step in creating a powdered metal (PM) component.
+During compaction, the raw material, which is a fine particulate metal powder, is fed into a tool cavity and pressed into a near-finished geometry.
+Since the density of the compacted part is higher than the density of the powder, the powder will occupy a volume approximately twice that of the compacted part.

 powder_metal_compaction